Don’t Clean Your Garage Floor Before Seeing This

 Four Steps to Pressure Washing the Garage Floor

-4. Don’t hold the spray in one spot for too long (on concrete).
+- Don't hold the spray in one spot for too long on concrete as it will dig a hole.

 Clean the Garage Four Times per Year